Deltares/HYDROLIB-core/docs/topics/loadsave.md

 ## Inheritance hierachy of FileModels: SerializableFileModels and DiskOnlyFileModels

-The `FileModel` is the abstract base class for any file models.
+The `FileModel` is the abstract base class for any file model.
 It provides the logic to manage the file paths as well as the common logic to load and save models.
 In order to do so, it requires child classes to implement a `_save` and a `_load` method.
 Two child classes have been defined which extend the `FileModel`: